 - 20 scores: average of lowest 8 scores

-If a player has no Qualifying Scores posted in the last 2 years, the Transition Handicap will be calculated on the basis of the 3 lowest scores being equal to their current playing handicap.
+If a player has no Qualifying Scores posted in the last 2 years, the Transition Handicap Index will be calculated on the basis of the 3 lowest scores being equal to her/his current playing handicap.

 So a player with a 20 handicap will have scores of 20, 20 and 20 on their Scoring Record and their handicap at Transition will be (20 – 2) = 18.